-Snoring and sleep apnea has always been my area of interest, and I've decided to write this comprehensive guide to help patients looking for expert information online.
+Snoring and sleep apnea has always been my area of interest, so I have decided to write this comprehensive guide to help patients looking for information online.

 - What a sleep clinic in Singapore does